CyTon-Code/ReadFiles/README.md

 <h4>On a note:</h4>
 <ul>
- <br>.
-Completed - The development of this feature has already been completed.
+ <br>_ Completed - The development of this feature has already been completed.
  <li>In development - The feature is still in development.
 </ul>

 <h4>Main functions:</h4>
 <ul>
- <br>.
-CheckFile.py - The function of checking a file (for presence and
+ <br>_ CheckFile.py - The function of checking a file (for presence and
 reading) before working with it.
 </ul>